boazbk/tcs/lec_11_running_time.md

 All the functions mentioned above are "nice" per [nice-def](){.ref}, and from now on we will only care about the class $TIME(T(n))$   when $T$ is a "nice" function.
-The last condition simply means that we can compute the binary represention of $T(n)$ in time which itself is roughly $T(n)$.
+The last condition simply means that we can compute the binary representation of $T(n)$ in time which itself is roughly $T(n)$.
 This condition is typically easily satisfied.
 For example, for arithmetic functions such as $T(n) = n^3$ or $T(n)= \floor n^{1.2}\log n \rfloor$ we can  typically compute the binary representation of $T(n)$ in time which is polynomial in the _number of bits_ in this representation.
 Since the number of bits is $O(\log T(n))$, any quantity that is polynomial in this number will be much smaller than $T(n)$ for large enough $n$.